Louis Linwood Voit III Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

+- The pitching staff for the Diamondbacks had a collective 7.7 K/9 last season, which ranked 24th in MLB.

-- The Diamondbacks' 4.26 team ERA ranked 23rd among all league pitching staffs.
+- The Diamondbacks had a 4.26 team ERA that ranked 23rd among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.